dennis-sell/amharic-language-project/projects.md

  - Tweets filtered out: Korean tweets that used Amharic characters for emojis

 These results were almost entirely without location data, and those that had them indicated locations in the United States.
 It is worth noting from these results that while 42 tweets over a 24 hour period is already an abysmally low number, it is relatively high compared to the normal rate of <5 per day.
 This fortuitous spike appears to be the result of Earth Day in comjuntion with political activity and violence in Ethiopia.

+All these files are included in the project-6 folder for extra clarity.

+ - amharic.out: The cleaned Amharic results
+ - arab.out: The cleaned Arabic results
+ - unicode.out: The results from the location scrape
+ - scrape.json: The metadata associated with the location query